Consumer vs Producer Lifestyle

 Discipleship is not merely individual but also corporate in nature.
-These tools help us spur one another on to love and good works in an environment of loving dual accountability to obey and share with others what God tells us.
+The tools listed below help us spur one another on to love and good works in an environment of loving dual accountability to obey and share with others what God tells us.

 4. Persecution and Suffering

-God uses persecution and suffering to refine our character and develop godly traits in us, to strengthen and purify our faith, to equip us for ministry to others who are suffering, and to glorify Himself through our willingness to sacrifice and risk for His sake.
+God uses persecution and suffering for our good in many ways.
+He uses it to refine our character and develop godly traits in us.
+He uses it to strengthen and purify our faith.
+He uses it to equip us for ministry to others who are suffering.
+He also uses it to glorify Himself through our willingness to sacrifice and risk for His sake.
 God promises that if we are seeking to live fully for Him in this world, we will be persecuted.

 If disciples are taught to expect persecution and suffering for the sake of the Kingdom, then they are far less likely to be confused, bitter, angry, resentful, discouraged, or depressed when they face it.
 We need to prepare disciples from the beginning of their new life to expect suffering and to respond well to it, trusting God as a faithful Creator in doing what is right.
 Suffering for the Kingdom is preparing us and refining us for our eternal reign with Christ in eternity.

 - Of the four areas detailed above (prayer, God's Word, etc.), which ones do you already practice?

 - Which ones do you feel unsure about?